Benihana: United States

-Benihana's famous figural "tiki mugs" for exotic cocktails, the most common of which depicts "Hotei," a chubby buddha-like figure with arms raised in the air, have become collectible.

 Aoki died in 2008 at the age of 69.

 In 2009, Richard C. Stockinger became chief executive to replace Joel A. Schwartz, and in 2010 became president as Juan C. Garcia resigned.

 Benihana agreed in 2012 to be purchased by the private equity firm of Angelo Gordon & Company for $296 million.

 On February 5, 2014, the Board of Directors of Benihana Inc. named Steve Shlemon the company's new president and chief executive officer.

 In 2016, Benihana Inc. named Thomas J. Baldwin CEO and president.
 Baldwin had been director of Benihana and served as an advisor to the operator's principal investor, Angelo, Gordon & Co.

+In 2023, Benihana was exploring a possible sale that could value the chain at $600 million or more.

+In 2024, Benihana was acquired by One Group Hospitality Inc. One Group completed the deal in February 2024 for $365 million in cash, acquiring 86 Benihana locations, as well as Benihana's 19 Ra Sushi restaurants.
+Subsequently, president and CEO of One Group, Emanuel “Manny” Hilario, also assumed the role of president and CEO of Benihana the same year.

 Lawsuits

 In Benihana of Tokyo, Inc. v.
 Benihana, Inc., financial issues and a change of corporate control led three of the members of the Benihana, Inc.'s board of directors to consider the issuance of convertible stock and its sale to a potential buyer.
 Eventually, the entire board approved resolutions ratifying a stock purchase agreement with the buyer and authorizing the stock issuance.
 Afterwards, the company filed an action against almost all of Benihana, Inc.'s directors, alleging breaches of fiduciary duties.

 On January 30, 2011, Benihana (Kuwait) filed a defamation lawsuit against a blogger for writing about his experience on his website.
 Las Palmas, the company that owns Benihana in Kuwait, took legal action against the reviewer for his "negative" attitudes towards the restaurant and for recording the videos without permission.
 The company alleged that the blogger worked for an advertising company and might have personal motives that could be linked to his work to denigrate Benihana and praise its competitors located in the same area.